VENUE – Shimna Integrated College The Lawnfield, King Street, Newcastle, Co Down, BT33 0HD. Irish Grid Ref: J374302 (N54.201448, E-5.893918)

 - Anyone found stashing or dumping equipment (or littering) will be disqualified.
 (Rule 4)

 - Competitors who retire from the event must inform an official or the finish control.
-The Mountain Marathon mobile phone number (see below) may be used for this purpose.
+The Mountain Marathon mobile phone number (see above) may be used for this purpose.

 - Mountain rescue services will not be called out unless an accident is reported.